 The next time the webpage was updated was on 7 October 2014 (less than five months before the meeting).
 Only then was glyphosate announced as a substance for the panel.
 Glyphosate is not an organophosphate insecticide and it had absolutely no business being included in this meeting on insecticides (worse, after the call for experts period had closed).
 Why was glyphosate added so late in the process to a list of unrelated substances?
 Or should we ask: Which litigation consultant(s) were lobbying IARC to slip the herbicide into the insecticide group on behalf of their US tort law firms lining up a lawsuit strategy?

 It is interesting to note that Kate Guyten, in a speech to the European Parliament in 2016, said the decision to work on glyphosate was announced a year before in March 2014.
-Based on the above evidence and the fact that IARC’s external Advisory Committee hadn’t recommended glyphosate until later that year, this is a bald-faced lie.
+Based on the above evidence and the fact that IARC’s external Advisory Committee hadn’t recommended glyphosate as a monograph candidate substance until later that year, this is a bald-faced lie.

 The Portier Glyphosate Timeline